TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lesson.md

 3. **Lab**
 	* Students will rewrite their word count lab to return the top 5 most used words
 4. **Debrief**
-	* Talk about any confusion the students had.
+	* Take a moment to discuss any common areas of confusion or challenge that came up during the lab.
 	* Talk about how `in` works for dictionaries for the bonus.

 ###Accommodation/Differentiation